HartmanDev/WimP/Demo/README.md

     - Précision : Tells you the state of "Précision double" <normal> is OFF | <double> is ON. slightly increases the exec time.
     - Temps requis : Shows the execution time.

-"Saisir X puis Y de l'objet" : Writes the X and Y position of the "hunter" or "mobile" "Saisir X puis Y de la destination" : Writes the X and Y position of the "prey or "destination".
+"Saisir X puis Y de l'objet" : Writes the X and Y position of the "hunter" or "mobile".
+"Saisir X puis Y de la destination" : Writes the X and Y position of the "prey or "destination".

 BE CAREFULL WITH X & Y. They are NOT logical.